Ruby Ridge standoff: August 21 firefight

-Later, the OP team and the Weavers claimed the dogs were alerted to the recon team in the woods after neighbors at the foot of the mountain started their pickup truck.
-Samuel and Harris followed Striker on foot through the woods while Randy, also on foot, took a separate logging trail; Vicki, Sara, Rachel, and baby Elisheba remained at the cabin.
-The OP team were anxious at first, but then relaxed.
-Randy encountered the Marshals at the "Y"; Roderick claimed to have yelled, "Back off!
-U.S. Marshal!" upon sighting Weaver, and Cooper said he had shouted, "Stop!
+The dog was drawn to the area where the recon team was hiding because a neighbor started a loud pickup truck.
+Samuel and Harris followed the dog through the woods, while Randy took a separate logging trail; Vicki, Sara, Rachel, and baby Elisheba remained at the cabin.
+Near the trail, Randy encountered the recon team, who later claimed they announced themselves to him at that time.
+Roderick said he yelled, "Back off!
+U.S. Marshal!" upon sighting Weaver, while Cooper said he shouted, "Stop!
 U.S. Marshal!"

-By their account, Samuel and Striker came out of the woods about a minute later.
-When the Marshals' position was revealed by the dog "Striker", a yellow Labrador Retriever, DUSM Roderick shot and killed the dog.
-Seeing this, Samuel Weaver reportedly said to the Marshals, "You've killed my dog, you son of a bitch!", and then shot in the direction of Roderick.
-DUSM Cooper then shot towards Samuel Weaver and Kevin Harris, who both sought cover.
-Harris, once finding cover behind a tree stump, then returned fire with a shot that killed DUSM William Francis "Bill" Degan Jr. Samuel Weaver, now retreating up a hill, was then shot in the back and killed by DUSM Cooper.
+A minute later, Samuel and Harris emerged from the woods following the dog, who had brought them directly to the recon team.
+Roderick shot and killed the dog.
+Seeing this, Samuel yelled, "You've killed my dog, you son of a bitch!" and then shot in the direction of Roderick.
+Cooper then shot towards Samuel and Harris, who both sought cover.
+Harris, upon finding cover behind a tree stump, returned fire with a shot that killed Deputy U.S. Marshall William "Bill" Degan Jr. Samuel, while retreating and running up a hill, was shot in the back and killed by Cooper.

-A later ballistics report showed that nineteen rounds were fired during the fight.
-DUSM Roderick fired one shot from an M16A1 (which killed "Striker", the dog, by entering his body two inches from the dog's anus, and exiting the chest), then Samuel fired three from a .223 Ruger Mini-14 (at Roderick), Degan fired seven from an M16 (at Harris and Weaver, while moving at least 21 ft), and Cooper fired six from a 9 mm Colt submachine gun (at Harris and Weaver), Harris then fired two from a .30-06 M1917 Enfield Rifle (striking and killing DUSM Degan).
-After the federal agents began firing, Samuel was killed by a shot to the back while retreating.
-Harris had fired the shot which killed DUSM Degan.
+A later ballistics report showed that a total of nineteen rounds were fired during the fight.
+Roderick fired one shot from an M16A1 (which killed the dog by entering near his rear and exiting through his chest), then Samuel fired three shots from a .223 Ruger Mini-14 (at Roderick), Degan fired seven shots from an M16 (at Harris and Weaver, while moving at least 21 ft), Cooper fired six shots from a 9 mm Colt submachine gun (at Harris and Weaver), then Harris fired two shots from a .30-06 M1917 Enfield Rifle (striking and killing Degan).